krcilr/team-auction/README.md

 npm uninstall -S cypress
 ```

-## Ryans actual deployment notes
+## Deployment notes
 - I had to add a netlify.toml file to the root of the project to get the build to work

 ### To run the edge functions
 1. `netlify dev` will run the functions locally
-1. Navigate to `http://localhost:8888/.netlify/functions/update-teams` to see the edge function
+1. Navigate to `http://localhost:8888/.netlify/functions/update-teams` (change the function name to the one you want to run)
-- `netlify functions:invoke edge` will run the edge function locally
+- `netlify functions:invoke edge` will run the edge function locally (wasn't really able to get this to run)